 Skip navigation

-What changes have occurred in income and wage tax since 01.01.2005 as a result of the "Retirement Income Act"?
+What changes have been made to income and wage tax since January 1, 2005 as a result of the "Retirement Income Act"?

-The core of the Retirement Income Act is the harmonisation of the taxation of old-age pensions through a general transition to a system of deferred taxation.
-To this end, it is envisaged in the final stage that old-age pensions will in principle be taxed in full - as civil servants' pensions have been to date - and that contributions made to build up old-age pensions will be exempt from income tax.
+The core of the Retirement Income Act is the harmonization of the taxation of retirement benefits through the general transition to a system of deferred taxation.
+In the final stage, it is envisaged that old-age pensions will be taxed in full - as is already the case with civil servants' pensions - and that contributions made to build up a pension will be exempt from income tax.

-In addition to these constitutionally required legal amendments, further changes were made in the following areas:
+In addition to these constitutionally required legal amendments, further changes have been made in the following areas:

-• Simplification of funded private pensions (Riester pension), and
+• Simplifications for funded private pensions (Riester pension) and

-• Limitation of the tax privilege for endowment life insurance policies
+• Limitation of the tax privilege for endowment insurance policies

 Note

-You can also find information about the Retirement Income Act in the "Tax Tips for Seniors".
+You can also find information on the Retirement Income Act in the "Tax tips for senior citizens".

 This page uses cookies.
 You can find out more information about the General Data Protection Regulation under Data protection.